-Appendix 2 NAP-28A AP2-4 1-10-17
+Appendix 2 NAP 413.3 AP2-4 02-13-19

 1. No later than 45 days before the program milestone, representatives from CEPE, FPO, and the DA/AA will meet with the Cost IPT to compare and discuss the results of the final ICE/ICR and the DA/AA Program Cost Estimate or LCCEs, and address any data inaccuracies.
+Major discrepancies between the two estimates will be reconciled and briefed to the DA/AA and the Administrator as well as captured in a Decision Memorandum.
+Reconciliation will also address changes to the proposed budget in the FYNSP where applicable.